Blog

 Black History Month - Sensational Women of Music!

-In celebration of Black History Month, this October, we are focusing on some of the remarkable women of colour who have made their mark on music history.
+In celebration of Black History Month, let’s take a look at some of the remarkable women of colour who have made their mark on music history.

 Historically, black women have been at the forefront of many fields including science, literature, politics and technology.
 They have also played a major role within the arts, including across all genres of music.
 We tend to hear more about influential men in the music world but there are many women who have made their own unique mark in music too.
 Here is a selection of a few of these truly inspirational women.